DFFlanders/cloud-app-labs/README.md

 Depending on your skill level, each lab will take anywhere from five to forty-five minutes.
 Labs are designed to start easy and get more difficult, so as to keep you playfully challenged.
-You can get help on each lab by simply hanging out in the "App Engineering Lounge" and raising your hand.
+You can get help on each lab by simply hanging out in the "App Engineering Lounge" and raising your hand; or you can ask questions via our slack channel.

 To get started we'll need to have the following pre-requisites:
- * foo
+ * a laptop
- * bar
+ * an account on one of the many OpenStack public clouds: if you don't have one, we have one for you.
- * bla
+ * an SSH key and basic understanding for how to install applications on the cloud (only very basic).

 [Setup your system to do a cloud app lab.](http://short link within repository)